dingkaihua/predict_stock_price_with_news/README.md

-# predict_stock_price_with_news
+# Predict Stock Price with News.
+How Effective is News Headlines in Stock Price Predictions?
 News headlines are often regarded as an indispensible part of stock price predictions.
 However, it's questionable whether this practice is effective.
+This repository seek anwsers to 2 questions

+* As Kanye West said:

+> We're living the future so
+> the present is our past.